eielsen/eielsen.github.io/_posts/2024-21-10-peltier-temp-ctrl.md

+---
+layout: post
+title: "Thermal control of an integrated circuit using a Peltier-element"
+supervisor: A/Prof Arnfinn A. Eielsen
+date: 2024-21-10
+---

-## Thermal control of an integrated circuit using a Peltier-element
+[comment]: ## Thermal control of an integrated circuit using a Peltier-element

-*Supervisor: Assoc. prof. Arnfinn A. Eielsen*
+[comment]: *Supervisor: Assoc. prof. Arnfinn A. Eielsen*

 This project focusses on managing heat and ensuring constant temperature for an integrated circuit package.